FredKSchott/snowpack/docs/01-introduction.md

 ## Introduction

-Web developers are working on an outdated assumption: you can't build a website without a bundler.
+Web developers are relying on an outdated assumption: you can't build a website without a bundler.

 At some point in the last decade, bundling shifted from a production nice-to-have optimization to a full-on dev requirement.
 Configuration files, plugins, extra dependencies, tooling complexity, code-splitting, waiting around on every save... all of this suddenly became required just to build on the web.

+### What is Snowpack?

 **Snowpack marks the start of a new generation of bundle-free dev tooling.** Native ESM [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)/[`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) syntax can power complex applications without ever needing a bundler.
-Snowpack installs your npm dependencies so that they can run directly in the browser via ESM `import`, and then provides you a dev server + build workflow to manage your own application development.
+Snowpack installs your npm dependencies so that they can run directly in the browser via ESM `import`, and then provides a dev server + build workflow for your entire application.

-### What is Snowpack?

-Snowpack is the fastest, easiest way to build a web application today.
-Our approach to web development is simple: **there is no need for bundling during development.**

 - **On-Demand File Building:** Snowpack has zero upfront build time since files are only build individually, as they are requested by the browser.
 - **Instant Startup:** With no initial build to speak of, Snowpack's dev server starts up in less than 20ms on most machines.